Airway Clearance Techniques for Cystic Fibrosis

 Airway clearance, which involves the use of several techniques and devices to clear mucus from the airways, is one of the most important treatments for people with cystic fibrosis.
 These techniques and devices help babies, children, and adults with cystic fibrosis to feel better, and they decrease the risk of developing serious lung infections.

-During follow-up visits at our Cystic Fibrosis Center, NYU Langone pulmonologists and physical therapists can teach parents and children how to perform these techniques and use the devices at home.
+During follow-up visits at the Cystic Fibrosis Center, pulmonologists and physical therapists can teach parents and children how to perform these techniques and use the devices at home.
 Our doctors also provide ongoing support, so that you can help your child adhere to the daily regimen.

 Chest Therapy or Percussion